Cycling Penzance to Plymouth

 My bike has dynamo lights, with built-in USB charging.
 My big power bank supports pass-through charging, meaning it can receive charge from an external source, while also delivering charge to something else at the same time.
 On the first day, I noticed my phone’s battery was being run down, despite being plugged into the power bank almost all the time.
 GPS usage on a phone hammers the battery, but I’d expect it to remain charged.
 I solved the mystery later on in the ride: though it does deliver pass-through charging, the moment the power bank starts receiving charge, the charge it delivers to my phone massively drops.
 The dynamo does a superb job of keeping the power bank charged, and I discovered the way forward is to use two different power banks.
 One will be charged by the dynamo, while the other will keep my phone charged.
 I’ll simply rotate them on a daily basis, solving all my charge issues.

 I cycled past a hamlet called Tregavarras, which sounds like it ought to be Che Guevara’s spiritual home in Cornwall.
 The descent into Portmelion was amusing, due to the “Beware of waves” sign.
 When you see how the road skirts the edge of the water, the sign makes sense though.
 Having confidently ignored the other cyclist’s warning, I soon arrived in Mevagissey, to be met with scaffolding that completely blocked the road.
 I’ve no idea what selfish and incompetent builder put that up, as they could easily have left a walkway for pedestrians.
-I wasn’t going to retrace my steps to take a long detour, which left just one option: carrying my bike down some very steep and narrow stairs.
-I managed to mke it to the bottom without anything going wrong, and I celebrated with a second breakfast in Mevagissey.
+I wasn’t going to retrace my steps to take a long detour, which left just one option: carrying my bike down some very steep and narrow stairs (pic below).
+I managed to make it to the bottom without anything going wrong, and celebrated with a second breakfast in Mevagissey.

 To be honest, Mevagissey is everything that Portscatho is not: over-commercialised, over-run with tourists and full of tat.
 It’s set in a stunning location, but in my view isn’t somewhere to linger.
 I did enjoy the (seemingly) traffic-free path out of Mevagissey, towards the Lost Gardens of Heligan.
 Most of it isn’t quite traffic-free, but you’d be very unlucky to encounter any motorised vehicles.
 Though there’s a steep climb, it’s still way better that the B-road out of the village.